Supercharge Advertising Impact With Emotion-Based Brand Building Creative Campaigns

 “The process of building a brand, which is ultimately about preparing someone to buy your product at some point in the future, takes a very long time.
 When somebody buys a car, that process of making the decision starts maybe 10 or 20 years before they actually come to buy it.
 Even the process of selecting a chocolate bar, as I did earlier on, that decision has been brewing in my mind ever since I was in school.

 In order to really build strong brands, you’ve got to start preparing consumers long before they even start thinking about the product or the purchase.
 That means engaging them when they’re not interested in what you have to say, when they are not thinking about the product, when they have no need to be satisfied.
 So you can only do that by engaging them with things that are intrinsically interesting at a human level and that will be remembered for a very long time.

 So emotion is the most powerful selling tool we have.
 And therefore, emotional media are much more powerful for building brands and generating profit.”

 Audio trumps video in creating consumer engagement with emotion-based stories: Game of Thrones audio book beats the TV show in consumer engagement

-Published by Nature Reports, a study of consumers who were exposed to video and audio narratives measured reactions with sensors placed at the wrists to measure heart rates, electrodermal activity, and body temperatures.
+Published by Nature Research, a study of consumers who were exposed to video and audio narratives measured reactions with sensors placed at the wrists to measure heart rates, electrodermal activity, and body temperatures.
 The conclusion?